-Your son or daughter is on their way to growing their career in skiing or snowboarding.
+Your child is on their way to growing their career in skiing or snowboarding.
 Supporting them in their endeavors is the number one way to help them achieve success.
 There are also other ways to participate along the way to enhance the experience of competitive skiing and snowboarding.

-Become a volunteer - The club system exists because of the help and dedication of volunteers, including parents of competitive athletes.
+Become a volunteer - The club system exists because of the help and dedication of volunteers, including parents and guardians of competitive athletes.
 A great way to be a part of the team is to become an official.
-Parents may attend officials clinics and work out of town competitions so that they will be better able to help with competitions at their own venues.
-Another way to be involved is to serve on steering committees and competition committees for a sport.
-Contact your sport staff for more information.
+Parents may attend officials clinics and work out-of-town competitions so that they can better help with competitions at their own venues.
+Parents can also serve on steering committees and competition committees for a sport.
+Contact your child's club for more information.

 Education - U.S. Ski & Snowboard provides a variety of educational opportunities for parents.
-Through usskiandsnowboard.org, local clubs and U.S. Ski & Snowboard produced educational resources, parents can gather information to help support their child in their quest towards victory.
-The U.S. Center for SafeSport also offers education and training resources for SafeSport and the MAAPP directed at minors and available on the Center's website
+Through usskiandsnowboard.org, local clubs and U.S. Ski & Snowboard-produced educational resources, parents can gather information to help support their child.
+The U.S. Center for SafeSport also offers education and training resources for SafeSport and the MAAPP directed at minors, which are available on the Center's website.

 Stay involved in your child's club - Ask questions to club leaders, look at annual reports and attend orientation if offered.
-These activities will help you better understand your child's club and the development pipeline.
+These activities will help you better understand your child's club and the sport development pipeline.